platypus-finance/core/bug-bounty.md

 The [Platypus Finance Core Repository](https://github.com/platypus-finance/core) repository is subject to a Bug Bounty Program to incentivize responsible bug disclosure.

-Offering rewards of up to 100,000 PTP.
-Happy hunting!

 ## Scope

 The scope of the Program is limited to bugs that result in the draining of contract funds.